shedock/shedock/README.md

 ### Easy to use

-- Shedock doesn't have any unnecessary flags, just install & run `shedock /path/to/script.sh` and it will generate the Dockerfile for you.
+- Shedock doesn't have any unnecessary flags, just install & run `shedock /path/to/script.sh` and it will work.

 ## Who is `shedock` built for?